How Much Does a Surety Bond Cost?

 What Factors Drive Surety Bond Cost?

+This is a question we're often asked.
 The percentage of the total bond amount you pay is based on a handful of factors, including your credit score, the type of bond you need, your financial statements, verification of assets, and your experience in the industry.
 Let’s take a closer look at each.

 Credit Score: Standard Market vs. Bad Credit